4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/stoic-five-minute-journal.md

 > Reverence & Service to Others

-FYI, this is a positive quality Marcus associated with his mother.
+_FYI, this is a positive quality Marcus associated with his mother._

-But, then I choose a few _actionable_ things I can do to put this into practice all week.
+But, then I choose a few _actionable_ things I can do to put this into practice today, and I stick to the theme all week with new things to put it into practice everyday.

 #### Example